 This course may be taken in the Fall, Spring, or Summer Semester for

-• One (1) credit for approximately 5 hours of work per week with P/F option or
+• One (1) credit for approximately 5 hours of work per week with P/F or letter grade.

-• Two (2) credits for approximately 10 hours of work per week with letter grade option or
+• Two (2) credits for approximately 10 hours of work per week with P/F or letter grade.

-• Three (3) credits for approximately 15 hours of work per week with letter grade option
+• Three (3) credits for approximately 15 hours of work per week with P/F or letter grade.

 In order for a course to count towards the MA Degree, it must be taken with a letter grade.